CallumDyer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 ## Organized complexity

 As a graduate engineer I was kind of delighted to onboard into a data team setting up K8s.
 K8s was sexy tech, and it provided a lot of breadth and depth to progressively master.
-Thirty months later though, and I must confess to some wearyness.
+Thirty months later though, and I must confess to some weariness.
 I've learnt a hell of a lot, but still don't know enough to avoid fresh trouble, and each new thing you install into the cluster provides yet more opportunity for distributed shenanigans.

 ### And then there's the K8s ecosystem...